Improve Your Email Marketing Content: 18 Proven Tips

 If you’re not sure what your audience wants, their most commonly asked questions is a good place to start.
 If you run a fitness studio, for example, you can take questions your clients often ask and use that to inspire content for your emails or blog posts (which you can then send via email).

-2. Explain why your emails are relevant.
+2. Explain why content in your emails are relevant.

 Sending valuable content is the key to creating engaging email content, but sometimes you have to also be clear about why it’s important.
 Professional writers often talk about the importance of writing “benefits-focused” copy instead of just listing a bunch of product or service features.
 I often find the same applies to emails, too.